-California LGBT Motorcycle Accident Attorney
+California Motorcycle Accident Attorney for the LGBT Community

 Motorcycle accidents are more fatal than car accidents simply because of a motorcycle’s lack of safety.
 Motorcyclists are 6 times more likely to be involved in accidents than car passengers.
 For motorcyclists, minor accidents can cause serious injuries.
 Also, only 65% of motorcyclists wear helmets when riding.
 The vast majority of motorcyclists wear helmets when riding on the freeway, but many refuse to wear helmets for shorter trips.
 Furthermore, driving under the influence accounted for 25% of all motorcycle accidents.

 With such a high rate of motorcycle injuries, California sees a high rate of motorcycle accident lawsuits.
 Motorcycle accident lawsuits can be filed by individuals injured in a motorcycle accident or a family member of a loved one who passed away due to the accident.

 Motorcycle Accident Lawsuit Compensation

 Your Pride Legal LGBT Motorcycle Accident Attorney will seek the maximum compensation for your injuries.
 Receiving sufficient compensation for your injuries is imperative to your full recovery.
 You may be eligible for compensation for the following motorcycle accident injuries:

 - Medical costs, including surgery, medication, and hospitalization bills